MileneCV/Stroke_Prediction_project/README.md

 ### Data:

-According to the World Health Organization (WHO) stroke is the second leading cause of death globally, responsible for approximately 11% of total deaths.
+According to the World Health Organization (WHO), stroke is the second leading cause of death globally, responsible for approximately 11% of total deaths.
 This dataset is used to predict whether a patient is likely to get a stroke based on the input parameters like gender, age, various diseases, and smoking status.
 Each row in the data provides relevant information about the patient.

 ### Methods